nucypher/DarkIntegers.jl/docs/src/manual.md

 ```
 Note that the limbs are arranged in the big-endian order.

-A multi-precision number can be converted back to any integer:
+A multi-limb integer can be converted back to any integer:
 ```@jldoctest mpnumber-basics
 b = convert(Int, a)
 println(b)